Rob Thomas (musician): Early life

-He attended Lake Brantley High School in the Orlando suburb of Altamonte Springs.
-Thomas joined the choir in an unsuccessful attempt to attract the attention of a girl that he liked.
-His choir teacher told him to keep working, because he saw potential in him.
+Thomas attended Lake Brantley High School in the Orlando suburb of Altamonte Springs.
+He joined the choir in an unsuccessful attempt to attract the attention of a girl that he liked.
+His choir teacher saw potential in him and told him to keep working.
 To impress girls at parties, Thomas wrote and played music.
 A few months before graduation, Thomas dropped out of high school, saying his "regular life was in such disarray that going seemed ridiculous".
 He later earned a GED.

-He was convicted of stealing a Camaro and spent two months in county jail when he was 17.
+When he was 17, Thomas was convicted of stealing a Camaro and spent two months in county jail.
 For the next two or three years, Thomas was homeless.
-Occasionally he'd stay for a few days or weeks at the homes of various friends.
+Occasionally, he would stay for a few days or weeks at the homes of various friends.
 At other times, he would hitchhike around Florida and South Carolina.

-Soon after getting out of jail, Thomas connected with several local musicians.
+Soon after getting out of jail, Thomas connected with several musicians.
 He played in a series of cover bands and began writing songs in earnest.
 Thomas said that "in songwriting I felt special for the first time.
 And all I wanted to do was get out of Florida."
 One of his bands, Fair Warning, earned a three-week job playing at a hotel in Vero Beach.
-They were fired three days into the job, after they were caught stealing beer and candy from the hotel.
-He was, at one point, a member of another band, Tidal Wave, which played mostly surf tunes.
+They were fired three days into the job after they were caught stealing beer and candy from the hotel.
+At one point, Thomas was a member of another band, Tidal Wave, which played mostly surf tunes.